 On top of fighting the good fight, vanquishing evil and all that, you’ll also have to deal with starvation, resource management, and various story arcs.
-Choices made in the latter helps shape your party, impacting their abilities, in a manner of speaking.
+Choices made in the latter help shape your party, impacting their abilities, in a manner of speaking.
 Good or evil – doesn’t matter all that much.
 If you can get an advantage by robbing the poor, why not do it?
 Your game, your adventure, your rules.
 Just remember that certain actions may have dire consequences.

 The setting is Dys, a high-fantasy ocean world of forgotten histories and old hatreds.
 The Everking, lord of the humans, has sent you through a mysterious portal to another world in search of an artifact of great power.
 But the Vorn, the artifact’s guardians, have caught you in the act – and are invading through the portal to conquer your home!